Last Updated: January 24th, 2023

 Therapeutic meditation is used to find comfort and peace within ourselves, rather than from external influences.

-Trauma therapy is for those who have experienced distressing incidents which require more specific and immediate attention.
+For those who have experienced distressing incidents which require more specific and immediate attention.

 Benefits of therapy